TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

+chan_cnt and block_chan_cnt are not longer options as are not other things - they are env variables run and indexer are both invalid options on chifra scrape now

 - Still not working
 - On chains that have missing blocks, timestamps were incorrect
 - Doubled the speed of the scrape due to not repeating for timestamps